 6. Attempt to contract the muscles of your toes and arch to raise your arch without curling your toes or lifting the ball of your foot off the floor.
 This movement should “shorten” your foot.

-Have a nagging injury you are looking for help with or maybe just curious and want to learn more?
+Have a nagging injury you are looking for help with or maybe just curious and want to learn more about our sport therapy and rehab services?
 Book an appointment with one of our therapists today!